-In Step’s clinicians regularly hold workshops at both our Fairfax and Sterling locations to address a wide range of topics of interest to our families and the community.
+In Step’s clinicians regularly hold workshops to address a wide range of topics of interest to our families and the community.
 These sessions are packed with practical tools, important information and lots of time for Q and A.

 Selected past workshops (please contact us if you’re interested in attending a similar future session):

 It Takes Two to Tango – This workshop will be a preview of our upcoming group for couples impacted by ADHD.

 Improv Your Way to Social Skills – Improvisation is a spontaneous, fun way for kids to interact with each other without pre-planning or scripting.
 Improv therapy groups are a safe and stimulating way for kids to build confidence, take social risks, and practice life skills.

 My Child is Refusing to Go to School – The workshop will address the typical red flags of school refusal and how anxiety fuels school avoidance.

 The Trouble with Teens and Tech – How much time is too much time online and when do you know you need to set limits?
 How do you set appropriate limits with your teens when faced with their resistance?
 What makes a “digital life” healthy and when does it interfere with real life situations?
 Are you concerned your son or daughter is giving up valuable human contact and interactions in order to connect on line?

 Your Teen’s Self-Destructive Behavior – In this one hour information session, parents will learn how adolescents use self destructive behavior to manage depression, anxiety, anger, stress, impulsivity and feelings of emptiness.

 Teen Group Therapy; A Parents’ Guide – Do you wonder if your teen may benefit from group therapy?
 Our teen group leaders will discuss how group can help, how it works, and how to get your teen through the door.